openkim/kliff/docs/source/installation.rst

 Above command should install ``libdescriptor`` on both Linux and Apple Silicon Mac.
-For any other unsupported system, either you can use the ``legacy`` descriptor interface of KLIFF for now, or install it from the source (see detailed documentation `here <https://libdescriptor.readthedocs.io/en/latest/>`_).
+For any other unsupported system, either you can use the ``legacy`` descriptor interface of KLIFF for now, or install it from the source (see detailed `documentation <https://libdescriptor.readthedocs.io/en/latest/>`_).

 TorchML Model driver
 --------------------